 – Cassi Dowling, Account Executive

 Wildcat Tool Rental’s growth was 100% due to the hard work of owner Scott Estes, but we needed to tell the world that our local equipment rental company had the best selection and best service around, that is when radio was added.
-Wildcat Tool Rental was on every station that catered to persons 30+ except for the Scripps stations, because the price was so much higher.
+Wildcat Tool Rental was on every station that catered to persons 30+ except for the Summit stations, because the price was so much higher.
 He was busy and growing in his new location, but had room to grow when I asked him to take a chance and trust in the KTTS, KSGF and KRVI listener.
 Our listeners are loyal and active and are often decision makers within his main industries agriculture, construction and industrial.

 Scott gave me 6 months to prove that our ‘cost’ was actually a ‘value’ and that our audience will provide him an ROI that he can see and take to the bank.
 With the creative genius of his commercials written and produced by Russ Jankovich we didn’t need to have the commercials play a lot for them to be remembered, just enough to get the characters in their head, wanting more.